-Potato companion plants can also act to create a better growing environment, whether that is providing beneficial shade, ground cover or by breaking up the soil.
+Potato companion plants can also act to create a better growing environment for the tubers, whether that is providing beneficial shade, ground cover or by breaking up the soil.

 'Although there is limited scientific research surrounding companion gardening, many gardeners find it extremely beneficial to their plant’s performance,' says Sue Sanderson of seed and plant company Thompson & Morgan.

-Potatoes look great in the vegetable patches, but can also be grown in bags or pots in even the smallest back yard and need little looking after.
+Potatoes look great in the vegetable garden, but you can also grow potatoes in a container or bag as small vegetable garden ideas and they need little looking after.
 If you plant in succession, you can enjoy a potato harvest from June right through to October.

 'Avoid monocultures – where the same type of vegetable crop is grown en masse or in rows – as this makes it much easier for pests and diseases to find their favorite plants and then spread quickly,' says Sue Sanderson.

-Among the good planting companions for potatoes are plants in the cabbage family, including broccoli, cabbage, cauliflower and kale.
-These plants all have shallow root systems, so they won’t compete for the space or nutrients that deep-rooted potatoes will need.
+Among the good potato companion plants are crops in the cabbage family.
+Growing broccoli, cabbage, cauliflower and kale, which all have shallow root systems, means they won’t compete for the space or nutrients that deep-rooted potatoes will need.
 Correspondingly, potatoes also make good kale companion plants.

 Beans and other legumes are good potato companion plants as they release nitrogen into the soil, which helps improve yields and crop quality.
 In return, potato plants deter the Mexican bean beetle, which attacks many legumes.

-Corn grown as planting companions for potatoes is believed to improve the flavor of the tubers and make them grow better, and also grows tall with shallow roots, so this makes the best use of available space in the vegetable patch.
+Growing corn grown as companion plants for potatoes is believed to improve the flavor of the tubers and make them grow better.
+Corn also grows tall with shallow roots, so this makes the best use of available space in the vegetable patch.

 Chives attract beneficial insects to either eat pests or improve the yield.
 Added to which, they are wonderful as an addition to a potato salad or baked potato dish.

 Growing cilantro – or coriander – as a potato companion plant also attracts beneficial insects, such as ladybugs, hoverflies and wasps, while horseradish is understood to improve the disease resistance of potatoes by producing pest repelling odors and chemicals.

 It is worth learning how to grow parsley and thyme, which are believed to be good planting companions for potatoes as they improve the flavor of the tubers, while also attracting beneficial insects, such as hoverflies.

-Flowers planted in among the vegetable crops can add a pretty, colorful element to a vegetable patch, but also have hidden talents.
+Flowers planted in among the vegetable crops can add a pretty, colorful element to a vegetable patch, but also have hidden talents as potato companion plants.

 Petunias may also protect potatoes from certain pests by confusing them with their strong fragrance so that the insects can't find their target crop.